Writing and editing Titles and headings

 - blog posts

-Whether it is a bulletin, survey or blog post, the title is an important part of your content.
+Whether it is a statistical article, survey or blog post, the title is an important part of your content.
 It will be the first thing a user sees and should tell them what information they can expect to find on the page or within the content.

 A title or heading should: